 together with the constraint equation,

-where $a$ is the scale factor, $H$ is the Hubble parameter, $E_i = F_{0i}$ and $B_i = \epsilon_{ijk} F_{jk}/2$ are the electric and magnetic fields respectively, the overdot represents the derivative with respect to the cosmic time, $t$, and we impose the temporal gauge $A_0 = 0$.
+where $a$ is the scale factor, $H$ is the Hubble parameter, $E_i = F_{0i}$ and $B_i = \epsilon_{ijk} F_{jk}/2$ are the electric and magnetic fields, respectively, the overdot represents the derivative with respect to the cosmic time, $t$, and we impose the temporal gauge $A_0 = 0$.

 In the situation of our interest, the axion is emitted but it does not backreact to the gauge field.
-This assumption is valid if the axion is absent initially, and the axion-gauge coupling is small, i.e.~$\gag v\leq\mathcal{O}(1)$.
+This assumption is valid if the axion is absent initially, and the axion-gauge coupling is small, i.e.,~$\gag v\leq\mathcal{O}(1)$.
 Then, we neglect the axion term in the equation of motion and the constraint equation of the gauge field.
+The validity of this no-backreaction approximation is assessed by conservative analytic estimates in the Appendix.

-If the axion potential is quadratic (or zero), the axion-gauge coupling can be absorbed by the redefinition of the axion field ($\chi \to \chi/\gag$).
+If the axion potential is quadratic (or zero), then the axion-gauge coupling can be absorbed by the redefinition of the axion field ($\chi \to \chi/\gag$).
 Thus, we set $\gag = v^{-1}$ in our numerical analysis.
 In addition, we set $\lambda = 2e^2$ throughout the paper.
 This corresponds to the so-called Bogomol'ny-Prasad-Sommerfeld (BPS) limit, in which there is no interaction between aligned strings.

 {\bf Numerical analysis.--} We have performed numerical lattice simulations to solve Eqs.~(\ref{eq:eom_Phi})-(\ref{eq:eom_chi}).
 Those equations are discretized with the lattice gauge formulation \cite{Moriarty:1988fx}, in which the constraint (\ref{eq:constraint}) is automatically satisfied at each step.
-The spatial derivative is discretized with the second order precision and field variables are updated with time using the second order leap-frog method.
+The spatial derivative is discretized with the second-order precision, and field variables are updated with time using the second-order leap-frog method.

 First, we focus on colliding two strings with a right angle in the Minkowski background, as illustrated in Fig.~\ref{fig:snapshot}.
 As the initial condition, we prepare two strings, given by the Abrikosov-Nielsen-Olesen vortex solution \cite{Vilenkin:2000jqa}, separated by $d = 16/v$.
 Then, we perform Lorentz boost so that two strings approach each other with the velocity $v_{\rm str} = 0.5$ \cite{Shellard:1987bv} (see also \cite{Matsunami:2019fss,Hiramatsu:2023epr}).
-In this simulation, the number of grids and the boxsize are $N^3 = 512^3$ and $L = 64/v$ respectively, and we impose the moving-string boundary condition \cite{Hiramatsu:2023epr}.
+In this simulation, the number of grids and the box size are $N^3 = 512^3$ and $L = 64/v$ respectively, and we impose the moving-string boundary condition \cite{Hiramatsu:2023epr}.